 There’s plenty of stuff you can take from home, such as bedding, cutlery and washing kit.
 Sleeping bags are easy, but sheets with duvets or blankets do the job just as well – and can be more comfortable.

-For a route to cheap campsite pitches you’ll need to splash out £43 for a year’s membership of The Camping and Caravanning Club (the £10 joining fee is waived if you pay by Direct Debit).
+For a route to cheap campsite pitches you’ll need to splash out from only £40 for a year’s membership of The Camping and Caravanning Club.
 This gives you access to hundreds of Temporary Holiday Sites (THSs) and more than a thousand Certificated Sites (CSs) where you can stay for a few pounds a night.
-For example, there’s a THS near a private beach in Morvah, Cornwall where a pitch during the first fortnight of the English school holidays is £6 a night, though you’ll need your own toilet facilities (a product like PopALoo costs around £115 new, though there are cheaper options).
-Some similar campsites have a toilet block though, like the THS near Skegness, Lincolnshire, where you’ll pay £10 a night.
+For example, there’s a THS near Colyton, Devon where a pitch will cost you £8.50 per night between 20 June to July 18, though you’ll need your own toilet facilities (a product like PopALoo costs around £118 new, though there are cheaper options).
+Some similar campsites have toilet facilities though, like the THS at Hunstanton, Norfolk, where you’ll pay £10 a night.

 And assuming this gets you hooked, you can invest in next year’s camping kit (tent, airbeds, camping stove and anything else you’ve fallen for) at the end of the camping season, when tents often come up on websites such as Freecycle and in classified ads or you can look for end-of-season bargains at a camping dealership or online.